HoGentTIN/linux-training-hogent/modules/samba_domain_controller/030_samba_domain_controller_theory.md

 This enables us to add group membership info to some new users for our samba domain.
-Don\'t forget to give them a password.
+Don't forget to give them a password.

     [root@linux samba]# useradd -m -G ntadmins Administrator [root@linux samba]# useradd -m -G ntsports,nttennis venus